 responder shall use default parameters as the long-term operating parameters.

-An initiator may override the long-term operating parameters of a ranging round indicating a new set of short-term parameters during the control phase.
+An initiator may override the long-term operating parameters for the current ranging round by setting the Long Term Parameters Update field to zero in the Poll Control field in the Message Content field in the One-to-one Poll Compact frame with the Message Control field value equal to 0x10 and indicating a new set of short-term parameters during the control phase.
 The short-term parameters only affect the current ranging round.
 The long-term operating parameters resume being in effect on the next ranging round unless overridden again during the next control phase.
+The initiator may also update the long-term operating parameters for the next and subsequent ranging rounds by setting the Long Term Parameters Update field to one in the Poll Control field in the Message Content field in the One-to-one Poll Compact frame with the Message Control field value equal to 0x10 and indicating a new set of long-term parameters during the control phase.
+If the initiator receives the Status field set to LTP_ACK in the Message Content field in the One-to-one Response Compact frame with the Message Control field value equal to 0x10, the new set of long-term operating parameters take effect from the next ranging round.

 10.38.4 UWB MMS control phase